JeremyPerbost/Passage_MOD/README.md

 ---

 ## How to use
+execute the Passage.exe in gameSource !
+You need to have SDL1.2 but i alwais install it

 Press the **0** key at any time during the game to revert to being a child.